The Basics: An Introduction to Factoring for New Referrers

 So to sum up the basic characteristics of factoring:

-While most true, opportunity-seeking entrepreneurs, that learn about this unique “under-the-radar” business, will focus their effort to becoming full time career business finance consultant, the industry actually has a very large number of “referrers”.
-Most referrers have a regular 9-5 job.
+While most opportunity-seeking entrepreneurs who learn about this unique “under-the-radar” business will focus their effort on becoming full-time career business finance consultants, the industry actually has a very large number of lead-generating “referrers.”
+Most enter the industry as referrers and continue to have a regular 9-5 job.
 They like it and don’t want to quit.
-They are simply looking for more income.
-They are looking for another income stream.
-And for this individuals, there is almost nothing better that learning a little bit about factoring.
+They are simply looking for more income in today’s challenging economy.
+They are looking to create multiple income streams.
+And for these individuals, there is almost nothing better than learning a little bit about factoring.
 And to learn more about this business opportunity, we have everything you need right here at IACFB Magazine.
-Our Referrer Course is completely FREE and all you need to take it is to sign up here.
-Once you complete the course, you may be well on your way to earning your fair share of the residual, life of account commission income that has made our industry famous.